hackforla/civic-opportunity/roles-1/marketing-and-communications-director.md

 # Marketing/Communications Director
-We are looking for a qualified Digital Marketing director to take the lead in developing successful, long-term digital marketing strategies within Hack for LA.
+We are looking for a qualified Digital Marketing director to take the lead in developing the system, processes and workflows for the marketing team with the goal of creating successful, long-term digital marketing strategies within Hack for LA.
 You should have in-depth marketing experience and a passion for digital technologies.
 Your work will directly influence all project teams to ensure consistency through all digital marketing channels.
 The ideal candidate should also be able to provide forward-thinking ideas to build and maintain a strong company web presence.
 This position will work closely with the Executive leadership team to define overall org strategy and goals.

 Hack For LA brings together civic-minded technologists to build digital products, programs and services with community partners and local government to address issues in the LA region.
 This is done by using the web as a platform for local government and community service.

 ## Responsibilities
 - Build our digital marketing roadmap
+- Create marketing tools, processes and templates for the marketing team
 - Strategize all digital marketing channels (e.g. website, blogs, emails and social media) to ensure brand consistency
 - Determine appropriate metrics (ROI, KPIs and OKRs)
 - Liaise with Product, Design and Opportunity Directors to increase org awareness through cohesive strategies